-Our plan was to take the AeroCaminante bus from the Mexico City airport to Toluca (210 pesos) and then get a taxi from Toluca to Tenancingo (600 pesos).
+Our plan was to take the AeroCaminante bus from the Mexico City airport to Toluca (245 pesos) and then get a taxi from Toluca to Tenancingo (400-600 pesos depending on your haggling skills).
 The AeroCaminante ticket sales is just past the Telcel store on the second floor.
-Walk through the food court and you will see the ticket booths on the other side…there’s a bus roughly every hour.
+Walk through the food court and you will see the ticket booths on the other side…there’s a bus every hour.

 If taking the bus from the Mexico City airport, you end up at the AeroCaminante bus station in Toluca: a smaller, separate bus station from the much larger general Toluca bus station (which houses the "regular" non-Aero Caminante company, along with the myriad of other bus companies).
-So be aware if you plan to bus further than Toluca…you will need to get from one station to the other via 45 minutes of walking or a 10-minute taxi ride (60-70 pesos).
-If you choose to take a bus from Toluca to Tenancingo instead of a taxi, it'll be from the larger bus station (using the "Tres Estrellas" company), and cost ~40 pesos.
+So be aware if you plan to bus further than Toluca, you will need to get from one station to the other via 45 minutes of walking or a 10-minute taxi ride (70-100 pesos).
+If you choose to take a bus from Toluca to Tenancingo instead of a taxi, it'll be from the larger bus station (using the "Zina/Teo" company) and cost 44 pesos.

-We had arranged for a taxi to pick us up from the bus station and take us directly to our Airbnb in Tenancingo.
 Daniel Pedraza and his daughter Daniela are the main points of contact if you want to arrange for drivers or access to the launches.
 Daniela runs a taxi company so if you require a ride she will send one of her taxi drivers to come get you.
-From MEX airport is 1500 pesos, from Toluca is 600 pesos.
+From MEX airport is 1500-2000 pesos, from Toluca is ~600 pesos.

 Bistro launch is generally considered a cross country site, so once you get high you have the choice of flying back to Tenancingo, going to Chalma to the SE, flying towards the volcano, or attempting to fly to La Malinche.
 If you make it to La Malinche you can then top land and have a nice siesta before re-launching for the afternoon restitution and then flying back to Tenancingo.
 Here is a typical flight from Bistro to La Malinche and then to Tenancingo.